alehowe/Portfolio-Replication-/README.md

 # Guidelines

 We take on the challenge of copying a black-box portfolio: we see only its periodic returns, not its actual holdings or weights.
-Using a wide range of liquid assets—stocks, bonds, ETFs, and futures and applying realistic limits on risk (1-month, 1% VaR) and trading costs (0.05% per trade), the project builds a synthetic portfolio whose returns match those of the hidden fund.
+Using a wide range of liquid assets—stocks, bonds, ETFs and futures and applying realistic limits on risk (1-month, 1% VaR) and trading costs (0.05% per trade), the project builds a synthetic portfolio whose returns match those of the hidden fund.

 - **Code Notebook**